Tiered vs Flat-Rate Subscription Database Design

 CREATE TABLE subscription_usage (

-id BIGSERIAL PRIMARY KEY,
+usage_id BIGSERIAL PRIMARY KEY,

-subscription_id UUID NOT NULL REFERENCES subscriptions(id),
+subscription_id UUID NOT NULL REFERENCES subscriptions(subscription_id),

 meter_id VARCHAR(64) NOT NULL,